 Heavy bleeding accompanied by cramps is the most common sign of miscarriage, says Dr. Berkowitz.
 “If you’re cramping and bleeding, especially if you’ve had any medical problems that aren’t under control or prior surgery on your fallopian tubes or uterus, you need to see your doctor right away.”
-You may also experience abdominal pain and lower backache.
+You may also have abdominal pain and lower backache.

 What causes miscarriage?